-c.
 Decks Unenclosed decks, porches, and patios.

-- 1. Side and rear setbacks.
+1. Side and rear setbacks.
 No side or rear setback is required for uncovered decks and patios not more than thirty (30) inches in height above existing grade.
+Decks and patios d.
+Flagpoles.
+Flagpoles may encroach into any setback provided that the height of the zone in which it is located is not exceeded.

-Decks and patios - 2.
-Front setback.
-Unenclosed decks and porches not more than thirty (30) inches in height above existing grade may project a maximum distance of six (6) feet into the required front setback.
-Patios on finished grade may project into the required front setback up to half the required average setback, provided the remainder of the setback is landscaped with live plant material in compliance with the landscape regulations, RBMC 10-2 [or 5 for coastal].1900.
+2. Front setback.
+Unenclosed decks, patios, and porches not more than thirty (30) inches in height above existing grade may project a maximum distance of six (6) feet into the required front setback.
 Notwithstanding anything in this title to the contrary, a safety railing shall be permitted as necessary to meet the minimum requirements under the Uniform Building Code.